Shannon MacAulay

 Shannon MacAulay (born June 22, 1994) is a women's ice hockey player that played for the Canadian Under 18 women's team in a three-game exhibit versus the United States in August 2011.
 She was the only player from Prince Edward Island on the roster.

 She represented Prince Edward Island at the 2011 Canada Winter Games and finished in seventh place.
 MacAulay was accepted by the Clarkson Golden Knights women's ice hockey program in Potsdam, New York, after 33 schools showed interest.
 In 2014, she would score the game-winning goal that would help Clarkson win their first-ever Frozen Four championship.
 Of note, it was the first national championship in the history of Clarkson athletics.
 Also, Clarkson was the first top-level NCAA women's hockey champion from a conference other than the Western Collegiate Hockey Association.

 Playing career

-She has participated in hockey since the age of six, playing on AAA boys teams until the age of 13.
+MacAulay participated in hockey since the age of six, playing on AAA boys teams until the age of 13.
 In 2005, MacAulay played for P.E.I. at the Quebec International Peewee Tournament.
 During the 2005–06 season, MacAulay captained the P.E.I.
 Young Islanders.
 With the Warner School, she won a silver medal at the JWHL Challenge Cup.
 In addition, she competed for Team Atlantic at the 2009 National Women's Under-18 championship in Surrey, B.C., and was part of a sixth-place finish.